-Wetherby Cranberry Company also hosts marsh tours during its annual Cranberry Harvest Days on the first weekend of October.
+If you'd like to see harvesting up close, Wetherby Cranberry Company hosts marsh tours during its annual Cranberry Harvest Days on the first weekend of October.
 Along with a marsh tour, visitors can pull on hip boots and have their photo taken standing among floating cranberries.
-For details on those two events, see their website at www.freshcranberries.com.
+For details on this event, see their website at www.freshcranberries.com.

 But you can tour Cranberry Country any time you're visiting the area.
-We suggest starting - or ending - your tour at Discover Cranberries in downtown Warrens.
+We suggest starting - or ending - your tour at the Discover Cranberries Museum in downtown Warrens.